What is normal and what is not after Breast Surgery

 - Zinc may also be important during your healing (be sure to get your Zinc levels tested if you think you’re low on this important trace element).

-- There are also some special mineral and vitamin supplements that have proven benefits to recovery from surgery and other experiences which impact the body.
+- There are also some special mineral and vitamin supplements that have proven benefits to recover from surgery and other experiences which impact the body.

 6. DO expect pregnancy, breastfeeding or weight changes to impact your breast surgery results